-Depoe Bay, the world's smallest harbor, used to be even smaller.
+The world's smallest natural harbor used to be even smaller.

-Tiny coastal town was once known for the oldest privately owned aquarium in U.S.; thanks to a decision not to fill the Spouting Horn in with cement, it’s a popular place for stormwatchers.
+The tiny coastal town of Depoe Bay was once known for the oldest privately owned aquarium in U.S.; thanks to a decision not to fill the Spouting Horn in with cement, it’s a popular place for stormwatchers.

 This hand-tinted postcard image from the 1930s shows the famous

 Spouting Horn going off.
 Directly to its left, across the highway, is the

 Depoe Bay Aquarium building.
 [Bigger image: 1800px]

 By Finn J.D.
 John — December 20, 2010